yoanhg421/zimjs-templates/README.md

 ### Intructions

 1. All templates are Plug 'n Play.
-2. Just clone the repo or download the template you want.
+2. Clone the repo or download the CODE (green button).
-3. Open the template folder of your choice in your editor
+3. Unzip and open the template folder in and editor
+4. Open a terminal (CTRL `)

 If you are using React, Vue, Svelte